 Hopefully you recognized right away that we're in the A Pentatonic Minor scale.
 If you're not familiar with that scale pattern, I really recommend you start working there, first, then come back later on to learn some riffs that come from the scale.

-If you're looking for ways to take your soloing to the next level, checkout my course, Secrets of Tasty Riffs & Solos.
-We'll not only dig into many more great riffs, but we'll also look at what makes them work, and discover the principles of how you can improvise amazing, progression-fitting solos on the spot.
+If you're looking for ways to take your soloing to the next level, checkout my course, Box 1 Blues Soloing.
+We'll not only dig into many more great riffs, but through the entire process you'll be discovering how to make riffs fit the music, and discover the principles of how you can improvise amazing, progression-fitting solos on the spot.